Mary Augusta Ward: Early life

 Mary's father Tom Arnold was appointed inspector of schools in Van Diemen's Land (now Tasmania) and commenced his role on 15 January 1850.
 Tom Arnold was received into the Roman Catholic Church on 12 January 1856, which made him so unpopular in his job (and with his wife) that he resigned and left for England with his family in July 1856.
 Mary Arnold had her fifth birthday the month before they left, and had no further connection with Tasmania.
 On arriving in England Tom Arnold was offered the chair of English literature at the contemplated Catholic university, Dublin, but this was only ratified after some delay.

-Mary spent much of her time with her grandmother.
-She was educated at various boarding schools (from ages 11 to 15, in Shifnal, Shropshire) and at 16 returned to live with her parents at Oxford, where her father had a lecturership in history.
 Her schooldays formed the basis for one of her later novels, Marcella (1894).

 On 6 April 1872, not yet 21 years old, Mary married Humphry Ward, a fellow and tutor of Brasenose College, and also a writer and editor.
 For the next nine years she continued to live at Oxford, at 17 Bradmore Road, where she is commemorated by a blue plaque.
-She had by now made herself familiar with French, German, Italian, Latin and Greek.
-She was developing an interest in social and educational service and making tentative efforts at literature.
-She added Spanish to her languages, and in 1877 undertook the writing of a large number of the lives of early Spanish ecclesiastics for the Dictionary of Christian Biography edited by Dr William Smith and Dr. Henry Wace.
+Shewrote for the Dictionary of Christian Biography edited by Dr William Smith and Dr. Henry Wace.
 Her translation of Amiel's Journal appeared in 1885.

 Ward supported the opening of Oxford University to female students.
 She was a member of the Lectures for Women Committee, which met from 1873 and organised courses of lectures with an optional final examination for women.
 With other members of the committee she formed the Association for the Education of Women, which supported the opening of halls for women students in Oxford.

 Ward became very involved in the negotiations surrounding the foundation of Somerville College in Oxford in 1879.
 She suggested that the new institution should be named after Mary Somerville.
 Ward was appointed as the first secretary of the Somerville Council and prepared for the arrival of new students despite being eight months pregnant when Somerville opened in October 1879.